 - The boss is the last author.
 He/She is providing lab resources, salaries, ideas and writes the last version of each manuscript.

 - Every Post Doc and every graduate student has one major project and will be the first author on that project.
 If that project does not make clear progress within one year the major project will be changes.

-- If a Post Doc continuesly (for at least 6 months) supervises a graduate student in terms of experiments, analyses or project planning that Post Doc gets an authorship.
-It should not be a shared first authorship but a shared last authorship.
+- If a Post Doc continuesly (for at least 6 months) supervises a graduate student in terms of experiments, analyses or project planning that Post Doc gets a shared last authorship.